florianhartig/DHARMa/DHARMa/cran-comments.md

 ## Submission 1

-This is a minor update of the DHARMa package, fixing a few small isues and including the negative binomial glm and glmms in the family of supported models.
+This is a minor update of the DHARMa package

+- including now the negative binomial models from MASS and lme4, as well as the possibility to create synthetic data from the negative binomial family

+- includes a createDHARMa function that allows using the plot functions of DHARMa also with externally created simulations, for example for Bayesian predictive simulations

 ### Tested under